Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Uniqueness -- Additional Results

 In this section, we extend the results presented in Section \ref{sec:Certainty Hallucinations can not be Explain as Noise} by demonstrating that, even under shared hallucination examples, permutation tests confirm that certain hallucinations are not random.

+We start by showing that using TriviaQA we get similar results to the ones in the main paper using Natural Questions.
+See Table \ref{appendix:jaccard_trivia}.
+Those results show the consistency of the \chk uniqueness across datasets.

-Tables \ref{tab:jaccard_prob_shared} and \ref{tab:jaccard_semantic_shared} display these results.
-Notably, all values are higher than those reported in the main paper, as the examples are now sampled from a subset of shared hallucination examples between the Child and Alice-Bob settings.
+Next, we extend our evaluation to shared hallucination examples using an analysis on two settings (4,5).
+Tables \ref{tab:jaccard_prob_shared} and \ref{tab:jaccard_semantic_shared} display these results on probability and Semantic entropy.
+Notably, the values are higher than those reported in the main paper, as the examples are now sampled from a subset of shared hallucination examples between two settings.
 However, even under the shared examples, the Jaccard similarity for certain cases remains significantly higher than the similarity observed under the permutation test.
 This further supports the conclusion that certain hallucinations are not mere noise but a distinct property of the models.

-We compare the similarity under high certainty to that under the lowest certainty.
+Lastly, we compare the similarity under high certainty to that under the lowest certainty.
 Specifically, we examine the same subset of examples as the high-certainty subgroup but focus on those with the lowest probabilities.
 The results are shown in Table \ref{tab:jaccard_prob_low_certainty}.

 We observe that the Jaccard similarity for the lowest-certainty subgroup is higher than the values obtained from the permutation test, indicating a general similarity across all certainty levels between the two settings.
 However, the high-certainty subgroup still exhibits significantly higher similarity scores, suggesting that this subgroup is more aligned than would be expected by chance.